-Samira has led numerous multi-site, multi-method evaluations of school and adolescent health initiatives with UCSF for over 20 years.
-Her primary research interests focus on the influences of school environments and health services on children’s health and education outcomes, with a focus on school-based health centers (SBHCs), school-based mental health services, and community-based participatory research.
-She currently leads several local, state, and national studies examining the reach and impacts of school health services.
-She is committed to the translation of research and evaluation findings into policies and programs that improve children’s health and educational outcomes.
+I am a Senior Researcher with the University of California, San Francisco’s (UCSF) Philip R. Lee for Health Policy Studies.
+Since joining UCSF in 2000, I have led numerous multi-site, multi-method evaluations of school and adolescent health initiatives.
+My primary research interests focus on the influences of school environments and health services on children’s health and education outcomes, with a focus on school-based health centers (SBHCs), school-based mental health services, and community-based participatory research.
+I currently lead several local, state, and national studies examining the reach and impacts of school health services.
+I am committed to the translation of research and evaluation findings into policies and programs that improve children’s health and well-being.

-As an academic research partner to the School-Based Health Alliance (SBHA), she is a lead researcher on the National Census of SBHCs and contributed to the development of national performance measures for SBHCs.
-She also provides ongoing consultation on SBHA’s research and evaluation efforts.
+As an academic research partner to the School-Based Health Alliance (SBHA), I am a lead researcher on the National Census of SBHCs and contributed to the development of national performance measures for SBHCs.
+I also provide ongoing consultation on SBHA’s research and evaluation efforts.

-Samira received her Master of Public Health from the George Washington University and her PhD from the Johns Hopkins Bloomberg School of Public Health.
-When she’s not working, she enjoys hiking, puzzles, and traveling.
+I received my Master of Public Health from the George Washington University and my PhD from the Johns Hopkins Bloomberg School of Public Health.
+When I’m not working, I enjoy hiking, puzzles, and traveling.